 (i) Suppliers of the caravan hire available to book on the Website, all based in the UK and acting as independent data controllers;

-(ii) Service providers acting as processors based both within and outside the EEA who provide IT and system administration services.
+(ii) Service providers acting as processors based both within and outside the UK who provide IT and system administration services.

-(iii) Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based within the EEA who provide consultancy, banking, legal, insurance and accounting services.
+(iii) Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based within the UK who provide consultancy, banking, legal, insurance and accounting services.

 (iv) HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based in the United Kingdom who require reporting of processing activities in certain circumstances.

-(C) Specific third parties such as Stripe and Mailchimp, both of which are based outside the EU;
+(B) Specific third parties such as Stripe, Mailchimp and Hotjar, both of which are based outside the UK;

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions